ritchieng/deep-learning-wizard/docs/programming/intro.md

 We'll be covering C++, Python, Bash and more for end-to-end AI deployments.

-=== "Packages and Languages you will learn to use"
+!!! tip "Packages and Languages you will Learn to Use"

     - C++
     - Python
     - Bash